joeellis/joeellis.github.io/_posts/2017-09-12-using-circle-2-0-with-elixir.md

 ---
 layout: post
-title:  "Using Circle 2.0 with Elixir and Phoenix"
+title:  "Using CircleCI 2.0 with Elixir and Phoenix"
 date:   2017-09-12
 description: "Making the most of CircleCI 2.0 to create an automated CI for Elixir tests"
 tags: